To mobilize resources to fight hunger in our community.

 The Food Bank collects food from hundreds of resources.
-With the help of 37,000 volunteers annually and an agency network of more than 600 partner agencies, we serve more than 300,000 people on a monthly basis.
+With the help of hundreds of thousands of volunteers annually and an agency network of more than 600 partner agencies, we serve more than 900,000 people on a monthly basis.

 You can help us fulfill our mission when you donate today.